datamol-io/medchem/README.md

 To quote the abstract:

 ```
-"[This approach] describes a set of 275 rules, developed over an 18-year period, used to identify
+[This approach] describes a set of 275 rules, developed over an 18-year period, used to identify
 compounds that may interfere with biological assays, allowing their removal from screening sets.
 Reasons for rejection include reactivity (e.g., acyl halides), interference with assay measurements
 (fluorescence, absorbance, quenching), activities that damage proteins (oxidizers, detergents), instability